Why Pistol Shooting

 How to Join

 Some people may be eager to join the club on their first visit.
-You will need to have a New Zealand firearms license, or provide proof of having started your license application.
+You will need to already have a New Zealand firearms license.
 Joining requires that you complete a membership application, and pay the relevant fees.
 There is an additional form to be completed at the clubrooms if you have not been a pistol club member before (FM1).
 The New Members Director can help sort all this out with you.

 After you become a member